hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 - a transition from the value of 0 to 1 would take 1 second at *1 second per unit*,
 - a transition from the value of 0 to 1 would take 0.5 seconds at *0.5 second per unit*.

-**However,** you have a multiple-choice slider, each choice is assigned a value.
-If you have not changed the value of the choices, those values may be 0, 1, **2**.
+**However,** when you have a multiple-choice slider, each choice is assigned a value, and if you have not changed the value of the choices, those values may be 0, 1, **2**.
 In this case:
 - a transition from the value of 0 to **2** would take 2 seconds at *1 second per unit*,
 - a transition from the value of 0 to **2** would take 1 second at *0.5 second per unit*.